 There are multiple ways that a white ink look can be achieved.
 Neater image outlines can be achieved when used with CMYK colors.
-White also causes colored images to appear clearer dependent upon the medium used.
+White also causes colored images to appear clearer depending on the medium used.
 Printing white ink is done by layered over color prints or mixed with clear and/or fluorescent inks.

 Is White Ink Printing Difficult?

-White ink printing is more challenging than printing in color due to the fact that white does not blend the same way that regular colored toner does.
+White ink printing is more challenging than printing in color because white does not blend the same way that regular colored toner does.
 White must be layered on darker backgrounds to achieve a true white print and can only be mixed with certain colors of toner, such as fluorescent or clear.